natdebandi/migmobs_exploratory/README.md

 - Temporary and permanent residences in Argentina and Chile (DNM and SERMIG).

-- Censorship data from Argentina
+- Census data from Argentina

 **B. Migration data exploration**